Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 The DC Quitline is also available to help you quit smoking for good and can be reached at 1-800-QUIT-NOW (800-784-8669) or 202-333-4488 (for Spanish speakers).

-Through the Quitline, DC residents can access up to 8 weeks of nicotine replacement patches or lozenges and receive one on one support sessions with certified quit coaches by phone, text messages, and web based tools.
+Through the Quitline, DC residents can access up to 8 weeks of nicotine replacement patches or lozenges.

 2. Keep Your Blood Pressure Healthy

-If uncontrolled, high blood pressure can double or sometimes even quadruple your stroke risk.
+If left uncontrolled, high blood pressure can double or sometimes even quadruple your stroke risk.

-Monitoring your blood pressure and treating it if it’s high can make a huge impact when it comes to your risk.
+If it’s high, it can make a huge impact when it comes to your risk.

 In particular, obesity can lead to high blood pressure, which leads to an increased risk of stroke.